Kippax Group Centre Master Plan

 This final stage of community engagement sought comments on revisions made to the Kippax Group Centre Draft Master Plan as a result of the community panel's recommendations.
 Feedback from this find stage of engagement can be found in the Kippax Group Centre Master Plan – Community Engagement Report Stage 2, 3 and 4.

-The master plan will be implemented through a range further actions including:
+The master plan will be implemented through a range of further actions including:

-- A draft variation to the Territory Plan has been prepared to update the Holt Precinct Map and Code in accordance with the master plan’s recommendations.
-The draft variation is currently available for comment from 25 March 2019 to 28 June 2019.
+- A draft variation to the Territory Plan (DV361) to revise the existing Holt Precinct Map and Code.
+DV 361 is currently available for comment from 25 March 2019 to 28 June 2019.